Supercolony-net/openbrush-contracts/docs/docs/examples/pausable.md

 }
 ```

+## Step 4: Inherit logic

-4. Inherit the implementation of `Pausable`.
+Inherit the implementation of `Pausable`.
 You can customize (override) methods in this `impl` block.

 ```rust
 impl Pausable for MyFlipper {}
 ```

+## Step 5: Define constructor

-5. Define constructor.
+Define constructor.
 Your basic version of `Pausable` contract is ready!

 ```rust
 impl MyFlipper {